The UCSF Fresno Emergency Medicine residency program is a four-year ACGME-accredited program. The program matches up to 12 PGY-1 residents each year.

 To be eligible for a residency/fellowship appointment with UCSF Fresno, all current or expected trainees must possess one of the following for the duration of their anticipated years of training:

-UCSF Fresno doesn’t generally sponsor H-1B visas.
+UCSF Fresno does not generally sponsor H-1B visas.
 Please contact individual programs regarding their policy on H-1B visa sponsorship.

 Trainees in programs rotating to the VACCHCS must follow Federal Law and register for Selective Service.
-Trainees are not eligible for employment in programs that rotate to the VACCHCS if they have not registered for Selective Service or obtained a Status Information Letter from Selective Service indicating they were either not required to register with Selective Service or are exempt from the registration requirement.
-Additional information regarding Selective Service can be found at: www.sss.gov/.
+Trainees may not be eligible for employment in programs that rotate to the VACCHCS if they have not registered for Selective Service or obtained a Status Information Letter from Selective Service indicating they were either not required to register with Selective Service or are exempt from the registration requirement.
+The determination to train at a VA facility is at the discretion of the VA, additional information regarding Selective Service can be found at: Selective Service website.
+Trainees are expected for follow VACCHCS’ Background Check process, more information can be found at VACCHCS’ Background Check

 California Medical License